AmeerD/AmeerD.github.io/_pages/reading.md

 * The Entrepreneurial State, Mariana Mazzucato
 * The Code Breaker, Walter Isaacson
 * The Premonition, Michael Lewis
-* Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else, Jordan Ellenberg
 * Wind, Sand and Stars, Antoine de Saint-Exupéry
 * The Overstory, Richard Powers
 * Due Diligence: An Impertinent Inquiry Into Microfinance, David Roodman